Our history starts in the 1970s when publishers were starting to understand how to create highly illustrated books in full colour.

 After officially registering in 1976, Quarto started expanding across the globe through the creation and acquisitions of imprints, and quickly developed sales across numerous foreign language markets.

 In 1986, Quarto listed on the London stock exchange with the aim of providing funding for more acquisitions.
-The group expanded further in the US – with the addition of Book Sales, Walter Foster and Motorbooks among others.
-In the UK, Aurum Press, Jacqui Small and Frances Lincoln joined the portfolio.
+The group expanded further in the US and the UK, acquiring Walter Foster, Motorbooks, Jacqui Small and Frances Lincoln among others.

-In 1990, Quarto started its first ever Children’s imprint, Quarto Children’s Books, which specialized in ‘Books Plus’ – books with kits or other special features – and still exists today.
+In 1990, Quarto started Quarto Children's Books, which specialized in 'Books Plus' - books with kits or other special features - and still exists today.

-Over the past 40 years, the Quarto Group has grown significantly, moving away from a pure co-edition model to a mix of co-edition and trade publishing, building one of the best foreign right sales team in the industry, focusing relentlessly on diversifying its distribution channels through non-traditional retailers, and pursuing international business ventures.
+Over the past 43 years, Quarto has grown significantly, moving away from a pure co-edition model to a mix of co-edition and trade publishing, building an award-winning foreign rights sales team, diversifying our distribution channels through non-traditional retailers, and pursuing international business ventures.

-Today, it is a global leader in illustrated non-fiction publishing.
-Innovation is still in the Group’s DNA as it constantly explores new formats, content ideas and business ventures.
+Today, we are a global leader in illustrated non-fiction publishing.
+Innovation is still in our DNA as we constantly explore how to maximize the use of our Intellectual Property

-Our size and scale has changed, but at the heart of what we do, our mission hasn’t changed – to make and sell books that entertain, educate and enrich the lives of adults and children around the world.
-That’s what we are passionate about.
+At the heart of what we do, our mission hasn't changed - to make and sell books that entertain, educate and enrich the lives of adults and children around the world.

 Quarto was founded in 1976, the year we published our first ever book: The World Guide to Beer.